Sherwin Williams Antique White: a pretty darn popular cream paint color

 When it comes to cream paint colors, there are few as troublesome as Sherwin Williams Antique White.
 The thing is, as a wall COLOUR, it’s beautiful, but too often it’s used on kitchen cabinets or trim work and THAT’S where the trouble begins.

 This is why today, we’re taking a close look at Antique White, focusing on two scenarios…

 - You want it on your walls – COOL BEANS!
 It’s a beautiful option

-- You have it on your trim and cabinets and can’t figure out which paint colours will go with it – oooooh, we’re going to have a good chat today
+- You have it on your trim and cabinets and can’t figure out which paint colors will go with it – oooooh, we’re going to have a good chat today

-BTW, most of my colour reviews are NOT this intensive, but Antique White is a tricky lil’ bugger.
+BTW, most of my color reviews are NOT this intensive, but Antique White is a tricky lil’ bugger.

 In order to show you RELATEABLE & REAL homes, I ONLY use photos from my Online Colour Consulting clients.
 This means I don’t always have the quality or RANGE of pics I need, but DEFINITELY have some SUPER helpful info to help you on your way!

 IS ANTIQUE WHITE A WARM WHITE PAINT COLOR?